backstage/backstage/plugins/events-backend/README.md

 ### Implementing an `EventSubscriber` class

-More complex solutions might warrent the creation of a class that implements the `EventSubscriber` interface. e.g.
+More complex solutions might need the creation of a class that implements the `EventSubscriber` interface. e.g.

 ```typescript jsx
 import { EventSubscriber } from "./EventSubscriber";